braney/anaconda-transition/PAPERS/PaperA_users-researchers/White-paper-to-users-researchers.rst

 Motivation
 ^^^^^^^^^^

+In the spring of 2024 `Anaconda Inc. <https://www.anaconda.com/>`__ announced a major change in their `Terms of Service <https://web.archive.org/web/20240808124157/https://legal.anaconda.com/policies/en/>`__ governing the use of Anaconda-provided tools and software packages in educational settings.
+According to this update, which became effective in March 30, 2024:

+    Educational Entities will be exempt from the paid license requirement, provided that the use of the Anaconda Offering(s) is solely limited to being used for a curriculum-based course. [#f1]_

-In the spring of 2024 Anaconda Inc. announced a major change in their Terms of Services governing the use of Anaconda-provided tools and software packages.
-The scope and nature of expected changes appeared to be affecting many academic research users and organizations, which led to creation of CaRCC Anaconda Transition Working Group to analyze potential threats and workarounds.
+The scope and nature of expected changes appeared to be affecting many academic research users and organizations, which led to creation of the `CaRCC Anaconda Transition Working Group <https://carcc.org/anaconda-transition-working-group/>`__ to analyze potential threats and workarounds.
 This paper is a product of the Working Group.

-From the updated ToS, Effective Date: July 15, 2025:
+After the `CaRCC Anaconda Transition Working Group <https://carcc.org/anaconda-transition-working-group/>`__ expressed concerns with representatives from `Anaconda Inc. <https://www.anaconda.com/>`__  an `update on the ToS for academic and research use <https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research>`__ was published in September 18, 2024.
+According to this update `conda <https://github.com/conda/governance>`__ and its ecosystem are fully open source, free for everyone, and governed independently of Anaconda Inc., though universities cannot mirror Anaconda servers without a license.
+The Community Repository on `anaconda.org <https://anaconda.org>`__ is free to use for installing and updating packages from community channels like conda-forge, but certain mirrored channels (main, r, msys2, anaconda) remain subject to `Anaconda’s Terms of Service <https://www.anaconda.com/legal/terms/terms-of-service>`__.
+The Anaconda Repository at `repo.anaconda.com <https://repo.anaconda.com/>`__ is also free for individuals, universities, and companies with fewer than 200 employees, but larger non-academic organizations—including research institutions and national labs—must obtain a license to use it.

 .. admonition:: Is Anaconda still free?